brigand/react-zeroclipboard/README.md

 *   figures out which element was clicked
 *   allows you to declare text/html/rtf, or pass a function which returns it dynamically

+## Warning!

+zero-clipboard uses flash which is being phased out across many browsers, and is sometimes buggy in the browsers that do support it.
+There have been reports of the plugin randomly not working, despite no significant changes to the plugin, and keeping the same zero-clipboard version.

+If you're interested in solving this, your help is very much appreciated, and this section will be replaced with a big "thank you" for your work.
+Until then, using this plugin isn't recommended.

 ### Install

 This is only available through npm, it should work with browserify or webpack.
 It's compatible with react 0.13 and up.